-Prerequisites: Horticulture

-Technology 235; Horticulture

-Technology 226 or 233.
-Advanced

-methods of crop production in the

-nursery and greenhouse are

-presented.
-Topics include container

-nursery production, turf grass

-production, cut flower and pot plant

-production, and the field propogation

-and production of nursery stock.
+Prerequisites: Horticulture Technology 235; Horticulture Technology 226 or 233.
+Advanced methods of crop production in the nursery and greenhouse are presented.
+Topics include container nursery production, turf grass production, cut flower and pot plant production, and the field propagation and production of nursery stock.
 Laboratory fee.

-PROPOGATION OF WOODY ORNAMENTAL PLANTS (1 LEC., 3 LAB.)
+PROPAGATION OF WOODY ORNAMENTAL PLANTS (1 LEC., 3 LAB.)
 Prerequisites: Horticulture

-Technology 131 and Horticulture

-Technology 140.
-This course covers

-all phases of propogation of woody

-ornamental plants including cutting

-and seed propogation and grafting,

-budding, and layering.
-It also includes

-the management of propogation

-facilities.
-Laboratory fee.
+Technology 131 and Horticulture Technology 140.
+This course covers all phases of propagation of woody ornamental plants including cutting and seed propagation and grafting, budding, and layering.
+It also includes the management of propagation facilities.
+Laboratory tee.

 FLORIST MANAGEMENT (2 LEC .
-6 LAB )
+6 LAB)

 Prerequisite: Horticulture Technology 141.
 Operations and design skills in the retail florist business are studied.
-Topics include the florist industry, management practices, marketing methods, and advanced techniques in floral art.
+Topics include the florist industry. management practices, marketing methods, and advanced techniques in floral art.
 Laboratory fee.

-PROBLEMS AND PRACTICES IN INDUSTRY (2 LEC., 6 LAB.)
+PROBLEMS AND PRACTICES IN INDUSTRY

+(2 LEC, 6 LAB) Prerequisite: HLN 234, or HLN 236, or HLN 232, or concurrent enrollment.
 The student researches current regional problems and practices in industry, prepares reports and makes presentations.
 The student visits onsite with specialists, observes operations, studies problems, performs innovative procedures and participates in new production and marketing techniques.
 Laboratory fee.
+HORTICULTURE TECHNOLOGY (HLN)